Dennisbatesdur/azure-minio/README.rst

 Object storage for Open edX with `MinIO <https://www.minio.io/>`_
 =================================================================
+This is a very alpha attempt at this bewarned

 This is a plugin for `Tutor <https://docs.tutor.overhang.io>`_ that provides S3-like object storage for Open edX platforms.
 It's S3, but without the dependency on AWS.
 This is achieved thanks to `MinIO <https://www.minio.io/>`_, an open source project that provides object storage with an API compatible with S3.

 In particular, this plugin is essential for `Kubernetes deployment <https://docs.tutor.overhang.io/k8s.html>`_.
+This fork will be for the use of AZURE as a storage medium for tutor with minimal changes to the minio toolbox

 Installation
 ------------

 The plugin is currently bundled with the `binary releases of Tutor <https://github.com/overhangio/tutor/releases>`_.
 If you have installed Tutor from source, you will have to install this plugin from source, too::

+Ignore for the moment
     pip install tutor-minio
+IGNORE
 Then, to enable this plugin, run::

     tutor plugins enable minio